miriamposner/dhvoyant/analyze_dh_conference_abstracts_with_voyant.md

 This somewhat overwhelming array of panels constitutes the interface for the text-analysis tool Voyant.
 Each panel offers a different tool: a way of analyzing the same set of documents.
 And there are more tools, too!
 Voyant allows you to swap tools in and out of the panels in order to jump between different ways of seeing the same text.

 So what text are we looking at?
 I've pre-loaded Voyant with a **corpus** (a collection of documents): 13 different text files, one for each year between 2005 and 2018 (except 2015 is missing for some reason).
 Each "document" is the book of abstracts for that year's international Digital Humanities conference.
 (A conference abstract is a short synopsis of the presentation the author plans to give.
-[Here's](https://zenodo.org/record/1403230) (rel=undefined target=undefined) where I got the documents.)
+[Here's](https://zenodo.org/record/1403230) where I got the documents.)

 ### 2. What am I looking at?
 (2)